Kate has a background in sociology, media and cultural studies and gender and sexuality studies.

 Joining the University of Westminster in 2018, Kate teaches television theory on the BA Television Production degree, teaching on topics including: audiences, fandoms, representation, digital media, TV & society and research methods.

-Kate's monograph titled Lesbians On TV: New Queer Visibility and The Lesbian Normal, published by Intellect, is forthcoming in 2020.
+Kate's monograph titled Lesbians On Television: New Queer Visibility and The Lesbian Normal, published by Intellect, is forthcoming in November 2020.
 This book explores the mediation of contemporary LGBTQ+ inclusion: as same-sex marriage took centre stage in LGBTQ+ rights, representations imagined lesbians brides.
 Lesbians on TV develops a queer feminist analysis of the limits and possibilities of this new queer visibility in popular culture; tracking contemporary figurations of lesbian, bisexual and queer women across multiple platforms - from teen dramas to soap operas to Tumblr pages and fanfiction stories to news and magazine media - and drawing on interviews with queer fans.
 In doing so it examines the forms of intimacy, identity and inclusion that are opened up, and closed down, in the contemporary mediation of 'the lesbian normal'.

 Kate teaches on the BA in Television Production, leading the modules:

 & supervising third year dissertations.